huayichai/Blog/README.md

 ## 待读列表

-- [ ] Data Blocks: Hybrid OLTP and OLAP on Compressed Storage using both Vectorization and Compilation
+- [ ] [SIGMOD'16] Data Blocks: Hybrid OLTP and OLAP on Compressed Storage using both Vectorization and Compilation
-- [ ] Super-Scalar RAM-CPU Cache Compression
+- [ ] [ICDE'06] Super-Scalar RAM-CPU Cache Compression
-- [ ] SIMD-Scan: Ultra Fast in-Memory Table Scan using on-Chip Vector Processing Units
 - [ ] SIMD Compression and the Intersection of Sorted Integers